What is a homeowners insurance peril and how does it work?

 If you are a homeowner, you will likely be the one most affected by a home insurance peril.
 After all, you are the one living on the property each day, and a sudden fire or break-in can disrupt you and your family’s daily lives.

-Financially, your mortgage lender might also be indirectly at-risk by home insurance perils.
+Financially, your mortgage lender might also be indirectly impacted by home insurance perils.
 Unrepaired damage to the structure may impact the property’s market value.
 For instance, if a windstorm blows through town and rips off a significant amount of roof shingles, a home’s curb appeal and value could take a hit.

 Not all kinds of home insurance perils affect all homeowners.
-Hurricanes mostly occur on the southeast and east coasts, while wildfires are a common peril in western and southwestern states.
+Hurricanes mostly occur on the Southeast and East Coasts, while wildfires are a common peril in Western and Southwestern states.
 Understanding the common perils in your area can help you choose appropriate coverage options.
 It’s also helpful to know how to read your home insurance policy.
 That way, you will be able to identify any coverage gaps and purchase additional coverage as needed.

 Frequently asked questions